holohup/yatube_api_en/README.md

 ### The Ultimate Task (how the project should work and how it does, on yes)

-Check out this link to learn which requests it should accept, which responses it returns all the necessary details: http://127.0.0.1:8000/redoc/#tag/api
+Check out this link to learn which requests it should accept, which responses it returns, and all the necessary details: http://127.0.0.1:8000/redoc/#tag/api

 ### How it works